What is a Loan against Asset

 Can we take loans on assets?

 Yes, you can take loans on assets through asset-based lending.
 This type of loan uses your assets, such as real estate, equipment, inventory, securities, or accounts receivable, as collateral to secure the loan.
-The value of your assets determines the loan amount that you can avail.
+The loan amount is determined by the value of your pledged assets, making it a flexible solution for those needing quick capital.

 What is an example of a loan asset?